intelligent-machine-learning/dlrover/docs/design/async-checkpoint.md

             optimizer states into the CPU memory.
         save_storage_interval: int, the interval of iteration steps to save the model and optimizer states from CPU memory to the storage.
-        auto_save: bool, the checkpoint manager will automatically configure the interval to save checkpoint into memory and storage according to the time of iteration step.
     """

     def __init__(